Battle of Signal Hill: French occupation

-On June 27, 1762, the French under Comte d'Haussonville forced the British capitulation of St. John's.
+On June 27, 1762, the French under Comte d'Haussonville [fr] forced the British capitulation of St. John's.
 During the following weeks, d'Haussonville, under the orders of the Chevalier de Ternay, consolidated the French position in Newfoundland.
 His defence system consisted of several advance posts equipped with artillery around Signal Hill, a strategic point dominating the surrounding area.

 On September 13, 1762, the British landed at Torbay, a few miles to the north.
 Ternay and Haussonville were unable to counter this action.
 To hamper the British advance, they dispatched a detachment to guard the bare summit of Signal Hill.

 Regional importance

 St. John's, being the most easterly city in the Americas, excluding those of Greenland, was an important place for docking ships from Europe and preparing them for further inland river journeys.
 As part of the continuing competition between the French and British in North America, the French took over this valuable territory.
 In rapid succession, the British fought back and regained the city.

 Apart from its seaboard advantages, St. John's was highly regarded for its abundance of natural resources.
 St. John's had a huge fishing industry; by 1540, Spanish and Portuguese ships were traveling to the point solely to gather fish.
 The land is also abundant in fir and spruce trees, which were commonly used in building ships and often as sources of food/medicine.

 Signal Hill was used throughout the 18th century as a centre for the defence of St. John’s.
 Along the Atlantic coast and northeast of the Avalon Peninsula (southeastern Newfoundland), Signal Hill is located next to the inlet of the harbour of St. John's.
 Since sea was the only effective mode of transportation during the battle, troops on Signal Hill could spot seaboard vehicles from far off.
 Additionally, Signal Hill had to be passed to enter the settlement of St. John’s from the sea.
 Defenders could attack foreign warships and prevent their destruction of the settlement.